dee0xeed/xjiss/README.md

 Legend

   b - key on the keyboard
- SO - note/pitch (G in western notation in this case) 3:2 - frequency ratio (pure/just fifth in this case)
+ SO - note/pitch (G in usual notation for this case) 3:2 - frequency ratio (pure/just fifth for this case)
 ```

 ## Controls